67726e/git-flight-rules/README.md

 ## Unstaged Edits

 <a href="move-unstaged-edits-to-new-branch"></a>
-### I want to move my unstaged edits to a new branch
+### Oh shit, I want to move my unstaged edits to a new branch

 ```sh
 $ git checkout -b my-branch
 ```

 <a href="move-unstaged-edits-to-old-branch"></a>
-### I want to move my unstaged edits to a different, existing branch
+### Oh shit, I want to move my unstaged edits to a different, existing branch

 ```sh
 $ git stash